sheenatorres/sheenatorres.github.io/essays/software-engineering-at-a-glance.md

   - Learning
 ---

   Before being a part of a software engineering class, I wasn't sure what to expect.
 It is an interest of mine to work in software development, and web/app design.
+I hope to become a software engineer in being able to create computer software and specializing in computers.
 For my future self, I do expect myself to be working in either field.
 To achieve my goal, the material I will learn in software engineering will prepare me to gain the experiences, and expand my perspective on what I'm capable of doing as an Information and Computer Sciences student.

 **Skills and Experiences I Hope To Develop**